NeoGeographyToolkit/StereoPipeline/docs/tools/parallel_bundle_adjust.rst

     Display the commands being executed.

 --processes <integer>
     The number of processes to use per node.
+The default is to use as many processes as cores.

 --threads <integer>
     The number of threads to use.